node-red/node-red.github.io/docs/writing-functions.md

 ##### Flow context

-In Node-RED 0.13 or later, just as the `context` object is local to the node, there is also a flow-level context that is shared by all nodes, not just Function nodes, on a given tab.
+Just as the `context` object is local to the node, there is also a flow-level context that is shared by all nodes, not just Function nodes, on a given tab.
 It is accessed via the `flow` object: